please see above.

 Vascular Biology, Human Anatomy, Reproductive System, Renal Physiology, Diagnostic Imaging and Interpretation, Defects in Development

-- Placental Vascular dysfunction in pregnancies complicated by diabetes (Type 1, diet and metformin treated GDM)
+- Placental Vascular dysfunction in pregnancies complicated by diabetes (Type 1, Type 2, GDM - diet and metformin treated)

-- Angiogenic growth factors in pre-eclampsia and vasscular dysfunction
+- Angiogenic growth factors, endoglin, glycocalyx in pre-eclampsia and vascular dysfunction

 - Molecular mechanisms underlying physiological vasculogenesis and angiogenesis.